 First year full time

 Wed - AM and PM

 Thu - AM and PM

 *Classes run across these days and times.
-Detailed timetable information is available from an Education and Career Advisor>
+Detailed timetable information is available from an Education and Course Advisor>

-Assessment MethodsAssessment methods include written activities and assignments, oral activities, group participation, written and oral tests, practical demonstrations or exercises, projects
+Assessment MethodsAssessment methods for this course includes written activities and assignments, oral activities, group participation, written and oral tests, practical demonstrations or exercises, and projects.

-Career PathwaysYou will be able to fine work in science, research and educational facilities.
-As a technician you will be employed to perform a variety of roles, especially in care and husbandry at a junior level, progressing to further techniques, research and management
+Career PathwaysGraduates of this course may gain employment in science, research and educational facilities.
+Technicians are employed to perform a variety of roles usually in the care and husbandry at a junior level progressing, with experience to further techniques and research.